framps/raspiBackupDoc/en/src/function-overview.md

     The backup run messages can be sent from *raspiBackup* by e-mail or *Telegram*, *Slack* or *PushOver*.
 Smilies indicate the success or failure of the backup run.
-Other smilies inform about other important important events such as the availability of a beta or a new release or a reminder to perform a restoretest to test the backup integrity.
+Other smilies inform about other important events such as the availability of a beta or a new release or a reminder to perform a restore test to test the backup integrity.

   - Supported email clients: *mailx*/*mail*, *sendEmail*, *ssmtp* and *msmtp*.
     Unsupported e-mail clients can be integrated using an e-mail plug-in.